Fatherly love or: Egon and the mysterious visitor

 The beginning of the end.

-In September 1904, Adolf Schiele was relieved of his duties as station master by the Qualification Commission of the Franz-Josefs-Bahn.
-The family was forced to evacuate their apartment in Tulln station and moved to Klosterneuburg.
-One can only suppose that Egon later incorporated in his pictures certain observations he made of his sick father during this period.
-The physicians could not do anything more for the sick man.
-He attempted suicide in Český Krumlov, his wife’s place of birth, but failed.
-Adolf Schiele died a few months later, on New Year’s Eve 1904.
-Egon was just 14 at the time and had already looked into the face of death twice.
+In September 1904, Adolf Schiele is dismissed from his position on the board of the Franz Josef Railway by the "Qualifications Commission".
+The family had to vacate the apartment in Tulln station and moved to Klosterneuburg.
+It is obvious that Egon makes observations of his sick father during this time, which are later reflected in many of his paintings.
+However, the doctors could do nothing more for his sick father.
+A suicide attempt in Český Krumlov, his wife's hometown, was unsuccessful.
+A few months later, on New Year's Eve 1904, Adolf Schiele died.
+Egon was just 14 years old at the time and was already facing death for the second time.